jgcfyidev/jgcfyi/content/5-Tools.md

+---
+enableToc: false
+---

 # 5
 <h1 style="margin:0;">Tools</h1>
 <h4 style="margin-top:0; margin-bottom: 16px;">Rooting our Computing in Place & Relationship</h4>

-<mark> Our tools and technologies amplify our habits of relating to each other,
-our places, our organizational systems, and even time.
-More collaborative computing architectures can help us shed the prosthesis of institutional control and rebuild the locally-derived competency necessary to steward our places through generations. </mark>
+Our tools and technologies amplify our habits of relating to each other, our places, our organizational systems, and even time.
+More collaborative computing architectures can help us shed the prosthesis of institutional control and rebuild the locally-derived competency necessary to steward our places through generations.

 > *Personal Computers unleashed unimaginable levels of sovereignty &
 > interoperability for people.*